-- Don’t make first application too late.
-Ideal time is before the ‘eyes open’ stage.
+Don’t make first application too late.
+The ideal time is before the ‘eyes open’ stage.
 If sprouting has started when the first application is made, rates will likely need increasing as you play catch-up.
 In long-term stores, the crop could then easily reach maximum total dose before it is due to be unloaded.

-- Check crop condition regularly through the season and prepare wel in advance for following applications.
+Check crop condition regularly through the season and prepare well in advance for following applications.

 What steps should be taken to prepare the store and crop?